-Much of the available information and insight regarding potential interactions between marine fisheries and the offshore oil and gas industry has been gathered through experience conducting exploration activities, communications with fishers and other individuals and organizations that are involved in the fishing industry during many EA process in Atlantic Canada, and the relevant literature.

-Communications for this SEA is discussed in Section 4.3.
-(Oil Spills) have been noted as a particular issue of concern.
+Much of the available information and insight regarding potential interactions between marine fisheries and the offshore oil and gas industry has been gathered through experience conducting exploration activities, communications with fishers and other individuals and organizations that have been involved in the fishing industry during many EA processes in Atlantic Canada, as well as the relevant literature.
+Communications for this SEA are discussed in Section 4.3, where oil spills have been noted as a particular issue of concern.